Why We Love It

 How do Drafter salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Drafter's can make an average annual salary of $53,470, or $26 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $40,810 or $20 per hour, perhaps when just starting out or based on the state you live in.

 Programs and Degrees

-Here are the most common degrees for becoming a Drafter. an Associate's is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Drafter. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.